AJFreckz/B_Project/README.md

-# B_Project
+# Flight Forever
-  This is for testing git
+  This is for testing git.

-  # Website Project
-   This is Travel Forever for <Andrew Freckleton>
+   This is Travel Forever for <Andrew Freckleton>.